Optional indexed link table structure for heavily used linked fields

 2.Mark the Indexed link checkbox on the Internal link properties tab of the selected internal link definition.

-Note that if the field group to which this field might belong also contains other reversely or hierarchically linked fields, then you are not allowed to mark the Indexed link checkbox for such fields too: only one linked field in a field group may be assigned the indexed link properties.
+Note that if the field group to which this field belongs also contains other reversely or hierarchically linked fields, then you are not allowed to mark the Indexed link checkbox for such fields too: only one linked field in a field group may be assigned the indexed link properties.

 DSLinkrefTableProperties2